sherlifelix/blog/_posts/2019-02-06-why-is-the-ocean-blue-in-color.md

 author_name: sachin
 published: true
 title: Why is the ocean blue in color !!
-keywords: 'Why is Ocean Blue in Color '
+keywords: >-
+  Why is the Ocean Blue in Color, ocean blue color, color of the ocean, sea water different colors, different colors of the ocean, sea blue color
 blog_category: Know-Daily
 description: >-
   We often try to hit the beach to enjoy the sandy beach and to appreciate the